 While some will find it strange, more and more people are turning to divine intervention when suffering from incurable diseases.
-Despite skepticism from doctors and scientists, many others choose to pray to god and claim that their miracle came true.
+Despite skepticism from doctors and scientists, many others pray to god and claim their miracles came true.
 However, there is also a lot of confusion on how to best get into these kinds of interventions, so let’s explore.

 More and more people are turning to divine intervention when suffering from incurable diseases.
-Despite skepticism from doctors and scientists, many others choose to pray to god and claim that their miracle came true.
+Despite skepticism from doctors and scientists, many others pray to god and claim their miracles came true.
 There is also a lot of confusion on how to best get into these interventions.

 incurable diseases